 Hospital negligence can lead to serious injury or death and may include medical malpractice by doctors, nurses, nurse’s aides, physician’s assistants, and technicians.
-If you or a loved one suffered harm due to improper or inadequate treatment in the emergency room, you should consult the Cleveland hospital errors lawyers at Tittle & Perlmuter to learn about your options for recovery.
+If you or a loved one suffered harm due to emergency room malpractice, you should consult the Cleveland hospital errors lawyers at Tittle & Perlmuter to learn about your options for recovery.
 Our medical malpractice attorneys could help you obtain compensation that covers additional medical expenses, provides for future needs, and offsets some of the other effects you have endured.

 Hospital errors in Cleveland typically do not involve intentional harm.
 When a patient sustains losses from malpractice in the emergency room, harm occurs because someone failed to act responsibly.
 This lack of responsibility and care constitutes negligence.

 Specifically, medical negligence occurs when a physician or other healthcare professional fails to fulfill a duty owed to patients, and that failure causes damages.
 Cleveland lawyers frequently rely on experts to establish the extent of the duty owed to patients, and how a breach of this legal obligation caused harm to the claimant in the hospital error case.